Farmers protest: AAP govt rejects Delhi Police's panel of lawyers; ball now in L-G's court | Politics

 ''It was decided that the Delhi government's lawyers will be public prosecutors in court matters related to the farmers' agitation,'' the official said.

-However, sources said that LG is likely to invoke his special power under the Constitution and refer the dispute to the President of India.
+However, sources said the L-G is likely to invoke his special power under the Constitution and refer the dispute to the President of India.

-On Thursday, the Delhi government had accused the BJP-ruled Centre of putting pressure on it to replace its prosecutors appearing in cases related to the anti-farm laws stir, with those of the Delhi Police.
+On Thursday, the Delhi government had alleged that it was being pressured by the BJP-ruled Centre to replace its prosecutors appearing in cases related to the anti-farm laws stir, with those of the Delhi Police.

 ''It has nothing to do with the farmers' protest as it is being deliberately made out with ulterior motives,'' a source claimed.

-On Thursday, the Chief Minister's Office (CMO) in a statement had said that Baijal ''rejected'' the panel of Delhi government lawyers appearing in the cases against the farmers protesting against the Centre's three new farm laws at the city's borders.
+On Thursday, the Chief Minister's Office (CMO), in a statement, had said Baijal ''rejected'' the panel of Delhi government lawyers appearing in cases against the farmers protesting against the Centre's three new farm laws at the city's borders.

-''The central government has come out in the open against the accused farmers of the anti-farm laws stir.
-The LG has stopped the Delhi government lawyers from fighting cases.

-The Centre is putting pressure on the (Arvind) Kejriwal government for replacing the lawyers of the state with its own to fight the cases against the accused farmers protesting against the farm laws,'' it had said.

 ''The Delhi Police investigating the cases, however, wants the appointment of its own panel of lawyers.
 Law Minister Satyendar Jain had rejected the Delhi Police proposal but now, the LG has put pressure on the Delhi government to call its cabinet meeting for a decision on the Delhi Police panel,'' the statement said.